quark-engine/quark-script/CWE-295/README.md

 Let’s use this [APK](https://github.com/hax0rgb/InsecureShop) and the above APIs to show how the Quark script finds this vulnerability.

 We use the API `findMethodInAPK` to locate all `SslErrorHandler.proceed` methods.
 Then we need to identify whether the method `WebViewClient.onReceivedSslError` is overridden by its subclass.

 First, we check and make sure that the `MethodInstance.name` is `onReceivedSslError`, and the `MethodInstance.descriptor` is `(Landroid/webkit/WebView; Landroid/webkit/SslErrorHandler; Landroid/net/http/SslError;)V`.

-Then we use the method API `MethodInstance.findSuperclassHierarchy`to get the superclass list of the method's caller class.
+Then we use the API `MethodInstance.findSuperclassHierarchy` to get the superclass list of the method's caller class.

 Finally, we check the `Landroid/webkit/WebViewClient;` is on the superclass list.
-If **YES** , that may cause CWE-295 vulnerability.
+If **YES**, that may cause CWE-295 vulnerability.

 ## API Spec
 **MethodInstance.findSuperclassHierarchy()**
-* **Description:** Find all superclass hierarchy of this method object.
+* **Description:** Find all superclasses of this method object.
 * **params:** None
-* **Return:** Python list contains all superclass's name of the this method.
+* **Return:** Python list contains all superclass names of this method.

 ## Quark Script CWE-295.py